opencyber-space/AIGr.id/README.md

 - 🤝 **Inter AI Communications**
 - 🛰️ **Decentralized discovery, matchmaking, routing and democratized access of AIs**
 - 🕸️ **Multiple AI to Share network resources**
-- 🤖 **Autonomously Coordinate with other AI's to perform tasks**
+- 🤖 **Autonomously Coordinate or be orchestrated with other AI's to perform tasks**
-- 🧠 **Self organize and composition into higher-level collective intelligence**
+- 🧠 **Self organize and compose into higher-level collective intelligence**

 All powered by **standardized protocols** via **AIOS** (AI Operating System).